nagyistoce/cocoatutorials/trunk/Atomical/ReadMe.txt

 Revision History
 ----------------
-2010-12-04 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and
+2010-11-04 19:16:18PDT  renamed the initX code to be platform 2010-11-05 00:43:00ITT  Implemented fog, methods GLThread::fog_on(float density) and
                         GLThread::fog_off().
 Now there's a bool bPause to control the rendering.
 It is rough: I set it true and wait 20 msecs to be sure the pending rendering loop is completed.
 This was needed since some concurrent calls to GL (such as fog) fail (but do